-Paul Wandtke will be making his Broadway debut this year for the hit musical ROCK OF AGES.
+Paul Wandtke is currently drumming for the hit musical ROCK OF AGES.

 Paul is slowly becoming the who’s who in the industry having been to over 45 countries as a work for hire drummer and by receiving endorsements by some of the world’s top brands and manufacturing companies.
 On top of drumming, he’s recently launched an original music project called Dead Original.
 Check out Dead Original at www.deadoriginalmusic.com

 Paul Wandtke pronounced Want-key likes to be called P@ULE for short.
 It’s his stage name for his original project Dead Original.

 Dead Original features Paul as the primary vocalist/frontman and song writer.
 His plans are to bridge the gap of nameless band’s since the 90′s by having a live group that utilizes real instruments and doesn’t rely on backing tracks and beat machines.
 He says he’s basically taking a Dave Grohl approach to whole process, as he’s a drummer that’s turning front man/guitarist.